 Label Description The RADIUS Authentication Server number for which the configuration below applies.
 Enabled Enable the RADIUS Authentication Server by checking this box.
-IP Address The IP address or hostname of the RADIUS Authentication Serve IF Address expressed in dotted decimal notation.
+IP Address The IP address or hostname of the RADIUS Authentication Server.
+IP address is expressed in dotted decimal notation.
 Port The UDP port to use on the RADIUS Authentication Server.
-If the port is (zero), the default port (1812) is used on the RADIUS Authentication Server Secret The secret - up to 29 characters long - shared between the RADIUS A Secret Server and the switch stack.
+If the port is set to 0 (zero), the default port (1812) is used on the RADIUS Authentication Server.
+Secret The secret - up to 29 characters long - shared between the RADIUS Authentication Server and the switch stack.